Should You Be Running Your Air Conditioner All Day?

 Thermostat

-Thermostats set to lower temperatures require the ac or its compressor to run for longer durations to achieve and maintain these cooler (set) temperatures.
+Thermostats set to lower temperatures require the AC or its compressor to run for longer durations to achieve and maintain these cooler (set) temperatures.

 When you are using an undersized compressor

 The right ac is one that adequately and effortlessly cools your room or house.
-So, if you use an ac whose cooling capacity is lower than your room/house’s cooling requirement, it will run the whole day.
+So, if you use an AC whose cooling capacity is lower than your room/house’s cooling requirement, it will run the whole day.

-This is because the compressor of the undersized ac will have to run continuously throughout the whole day to try and reach or maintain the desired temperature of the larger home.
+This is because the compressor of the undersized AC will have to run continuously throughout the whole day to try and reach or maintain the desired temperature of the larger home.
 And in doing so, the compressor will over-exert itself and break down.

 When the summer temperatures are too high